How to Use This Calculator

 Enter Your ACT Composite Score

-The calculator uses an official ACT–SAT concordance table to show your estimated SAT total score, approximate percentile, SAT Evidence-Based Reading & Writing estimate, SAT Math estimate, and how far you are from a perfect 1600.
+The calculator uses an official ACT–SAT concordance table to show your estimated SAT total score, approximate national percentile, estimated SAT Evidence-Based Reading & Writing score, estimated SAT Math score, and the points remaining to a perfect 1600.

 Example Calculation